PegahNa/bank_tech_test/README.md

 The BankAccount class handles the account's transactions and balances, the Transaction class represents an individual deposit or withdrawal, and the StatementPrinter class generates the account statement.<br><br>

-Implement algorithms to calculate balances based on the transaction history and generate the account statement. <br><br>

 Use the system by typing node bankAccountCLI.js <br>
 <br>